 - As with all web based marketing, you need a good website.
 The more informative, relevant, compelling and encouraging your website is for your target audience the better your PPC marketing will perform.

 What should my PPC marketing goal be?

 This question is important because without a goal, you cannot measure whether your PPC marketing investment is working for you.
 Over the years, I have created thousands of campaigns for customers and although the goals may be similar, they are never exactly the same for each campaign.
 Every business need is unique.
-Every marketing goal should be unique your business needs.
+Every B2B marketing or B2C marketing goal should be unique your business needs.

 Is your goal to increase sales, get more leads or expand your brand?